ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 :::

 ::: problem id=5_5 marks=2
-__5.5.__ Consider the following 8 alphabets, listed with the numbers of letters that each contains.
+__5.5.__ Consider the following 8 alphabets, listed with the number of letters that each contains.
 If I wanted to encode by multiplying by 13, how many of these alphabets would turn out to be problematic:

 | Thai - 70  |  Abkhaz - 41  |
 | Sinhala - 54  |  Albanian - 36  |